A brief introduction to quantum groups: Introduction

 We are very grateful to the organizers and participants of the Skoltech Summer School on Mathematical Physics, July 1-12 2019, which led to this paper.
 The first author would also like to express special thanks to I. M. Krichever and A. Yu.
 Okounkov for their encouragement and creating an enjoyable and stimulating atmosphere.
 He is also grateful to Pablo Boixeda for leading problem sessions, without which this minicourse could not have succeeded, and for his comments on a draft of this paper.

 The work of the first author was partially supported by the NSF grant DMS - 1916120.
-The work of the second author was partially supported by the HSE University Basic Research Program.
+The work of the second author is supported in part by the Government of Canada through the Department of Innovation, Science and Economic Development and by the Province of Ontario through the Ministry of Colleges and Universities.